Typetura/Typetura/README.md

 Typetura is an approach to responsive typography that binds CSS keyframes to widths.
 This has numerous distinct advantages over previous responsive typography techniques.

 1. **Interpolation on a curve:** `clamp()` and `calc()` only interpolate values linearly.
 While text might scale, the nuances of how it scales can’t be well controlled.
 Interpolating on a curve is particularly valuable when scaling text on your document’s root, allowing it to get quite small for tiny screens like watches, then scaling it up quickly to a more reasonable size on other screens.
 Headlines tend to look better on and ease-in-out or ease-in curve, where the hirarchy can get more pronounced as screen realestate becomes avalible.
 2. **Defining start and end positions:** Online calculators for `clamp()` are so useful because authoring a function that matches your design’s breakpoints can be tedious.
-With Typetura.css, you can set values for `--tt-min` and `--tt-max` directly in your CSS for these positions.
+With Typetura.css, you can set values for `--from` and `--to` directly in your CSS for these positions.
 This also avoids issues of breakpoint drift that `clamp()` expereances if a user changes their preferred font size in their browser.
 3. **Interpolate anything:** Interpolate color, font weight, unitless line height, and anything else.
 Use the units and CSS variables you already have in your design system.
 Unlike `calc()` and `clamp()`, you can interpolate anything.
 4. **Familiar syntax:** Typetura uses CSS keyframe animations.
 If you have ever written a CSS animation, you will feel right at home using Typetura.
 No math or complex functions, it just works.